 - Via the Incident Manager>Scan Records – This is the place where you can see a detailed view for each file that the scan plan has identified as a match.
 Note that to have a detailed view of files that match your scan policy criteria, you need to hit the “Run Now” button.

 Compliance Guardian has a built-in Incident Management System that provides an analysis of the files that have been scanned with summaries of what has been scanned and identified, details of the elements and how many instances have been detected, a highlighted report that shows the match, who has access to the file, and the entire audit trail for the given scan record.

 To demonstrate the PCI detection, look above to see that a file named “currency and cc.txt” with a risk level of 0.7 has been identified.
 The risk level is adjustable, and it represents values from 0.1 (minimal) to 10 (catastrophic) with moderate, severe, and critical values in-between.

 Clicking on the scan records’ name provides us with a detailed summary, and we can see our highlighted finding of actual credit card details including name and numbers.
 However, we can also notice that the number that is not highlighted but may look like a credit card number is excluded as a result.
 The PCI check validates the various formats in which a 16-digit number can be found, and it also does a checksum or Luhn algorithm check.

 If you go through your scan records and analyze the findings, you may start to understand the results and accuracy from the built-in test suites and checks.

-In the second part of this blog post, we will continue with tips on how to tune a scan policy, investigate and improve false positives, scheduling, and turning off a scan plan.
+Read the second part of this blog post where we continue with tips on how to tune a scan policy, investigate and improve false positives, scheduling, and turning off a scan plan.
 For more information on Compliance Guardian, visit our product page to request a free demo!